Run For Office

-In 2020, it has become painfully clear that state and local elected officials are pivotal to our safety and well-being of millions of Americans.
+In 2020, the work of state and local elected officials was critical to the safety and well-being of millions of Americans.
 This work will continue on in 2021.
 If you decide to run — especially in these uncertain times — rest assured that RFS will be there for you.

 What kind of candidate are we looking for?
 Run for Something works exclusively with progressive Millennials and Gen-Zers running for local office for the first or second time.